nanoframework/nf-Community-Contributions/drivers/Shift-Register-74HC595/README.md

 4. Pulses the Clock pin high and then low to send the data to the shift register

-5. After looping though the 8 bits of data the "Latch" pin is pulling high to activate the shift register pins to the current bits state
+5. After looping though the 8 bits of data the "Latch" pin is pulled high to activate the shift register pins to the current bits state

 ## Software running on the ESP32 Dev C computer